Skip to main content

 The Criminal Division

-The Criminal Division makes up the largest contingent in the United States Attorney’s Office and includes 29 of our 39 Assistant United States Attorneys.
-The criminal division is organized into four sections: a Financial Crimes Section; a Violent Crimes Section; a National Security Section; and an Organized Drug Crime and Asset Forfeiture/Financial Litigation Unit (FLU) Section.
-In addition, each Section is comprised of task forces to better focus resources and coordination with law enforcement partners.
+The Criminal Division is the largest division within the U.S. Attorney’s Office and is organized into three sections: a Financial Crimes, National Security, and Public Corruption Section; a Violent Crimes Section; and a Narcotics, Asset Forfeiture, and Financial Litigation Programs Section.
+Section.
+In addition, each Section includes task forces to focus resources and coordination with law enforcement partners.

 Violent Crimes Section

 The Violent Crimes Section focuses on all manner of violent federal felonies within three broad categories.
-The Section includes: the Project Safe Childhood initiative, which addresses child pornography and exploitation; the Violent Crime Reduction Task Force initiative that works with Federal, state and local law enforcement and communities to mostly target gang activity and firearm toting felons; and, finally, violent crime in Indian Country, which frequently involves domestic violence and sexual assault.
-For more information about Project Safe Childhood, the Violent Crime Reduction Task Force initiative and Indian Country, click on the appropriate heading.
-Project Safe Childhood page; Native American Page.
+The Section includes: the Project Safe Childhood initiative, which addresses child pornography and exploitation; the Project Safe Neighborhoods initiative, which works with federal, state and local law enforcement and communities to target violent crime and firearm offenses; and, finally, violent crime in Indian Country, which frequently involves domestic violence and sexual assault.

-The Organized Drug Crime and Asset Forfeiture/FLU Section has two objectives: The first is to disrupt large scale drug-trafficking organizations including, but not exclusively, those that qualify for prosecution by the Organized Crime and Drug Enforcement Task Force (OCDETF).
-The OCDETF targets regionally-sourced drug trafficking organizations.
-The Section’s second objective is to make sure crime does not pay.
-The Asset Forfeiture/FLU attorneys and staff forfeit property, through both civil and criminal actions, as well as collect fines and restitution.
+This Section works to disrupt large scale drug-trafficking organizations, including organizations that qualify for prosecution by the Organized Crime and Drug Enforcement Task Force (OCDETF).
+This Section also works to ensure sure crime does not pay by forfeiting property through both civil and criminal actions, as well as collecting fines and restitution.